kaotcs/kaotcs/README.md

 <br>

 I'm a civil engineer and a data scientist who loves data and everything related to it.
-I have a previous background with project management and real estate projects.
+I have a previous background with project management related to real estate.

 Since then, I have been studding data science and classic machine learning algorithms.
 Therefore, I have been developing data science projects focused in business solutions with machine learning models.